nikhilkalhan92/The-Wrestling-Pub/README.md

 ### 5. Automated testing

+### SOLVED BUGS
+1) I had 2 errors on my CSSI had no errors on my CSS

 ### Responsive Tools
 1. I used Am I Responsive to make sure that all my pages are responsive to all devices.
+Results are below

 ### W3C Validator Tools
-1. I used W3C Markup to check for any errors within my HTML pages.
+1. I used W3C Markup to check for any errors within my HTML pages for the Index, Menu and Contact Page.
+Screenshots below
-2. I used W3C CSS Validation to check for any error within my CSS stylesheet.
+2. I used W3C CSS Validation to check for any error within my CSS stylesheet. - Results are below

-**TESTING**
+- HTML Index Results NEED PIC
+- HTML Menu Results NEED PIC
+- HTML Contact Results NEED PIC
+- CSS VALIDATOR RESULTS NEED PIC

+## Testing ##

+## USER STORIES TESTING ##

+- The site needs to be easily accessible.
+- Alt description has been given to each image.
+- A sr-only class has been used on active navigation items to indicate users on the menu location.
+- Contrasting colours have been used so that content can be read clearly.
+- The navigation menu needs to be simple to use on a range of devices, including desktop, tablet and mobile.
+- The navigation bar is visible on all pages with an indicator to show which page the user is on.
+- The navigation bar is easy to read and easy to understand what each button does.
+- Manoeuvring around the site should be simple and straightforward.
+- Everything is laid out in a clear manner that is simple to use.
+- The navigation bar is clear and visible at the top of each page.
+- The site should be informative and all the text should be easy to read.
+- All content on each page is clear and easily understandable.
+- The images should be clear and not stretched or squashed.
+- All images are visibly clear on all pages.
+- Only height has been set on images as to maintain the correct aspect ratio.
+- The site has detailed information.
+- All information is clear and easy to read.
+- To get in contact with us
+- Navigation bar is visible at the top of each page.
+- Site layout allows familar users of the site to find the contact us page.

 **STYLING AND LAYOUT***
 1. Ensure carousel images loads correctly and functioning as expected.